 41North is Yampa Valley’s first & only aquaponic produce farm.

-Featuring a year-round, 3,680 square-foot passive-solar greenhouse, and located just 30 minutes drive from Steamboat Springs in Hayden, Colorado, 41North grows leafy greens, herbs, edible flowers, microgreens, and other vegetables for the fine dining industry throughout the Yampa Valley, providing fresh produce year-round to Steamboat, Hayden, and Craig.
-41North also hosts private farm-to-table dining events, larger seasonal gatherings, and educational tours to the public.
+Featuring a year-round, 3,680 square-foot passive-solar greenhouse, and located just 30 minutes drive from Steamboat Springs in Hayden, Colorado, 41North grows leafy greens, herbs, edible flowers, microgreens, and other vegetables for the direct local market throughout the Yampa Valley, providing fresh produce year-round to Steamboat, Hayden, Oak Creek, and Clark.
+41North also hosts private farm-to-table dining events and educational workshops.

 We believe access to healthy, fresh food shouldn’t be a privilege.
 We employ and educate communities using sustainable, proven agricultural technology, growing incredible food profitably at scale.